Zhengzhou East railway station: Metro station

-Currently, the station has Line 1 and Line 5 in operation.
-Reserved platforms for Line 8 had been constructed.
-In the future, cross-platform interchange between Line 5 and Line 8 will be realized.

 Station layout

 The station has 3 levels underground with 3 island platforms (6 platforms in total).
 The B1 level is for the station concourse, which houses the customer service center and ticket vending machines.
 The single island platform for Line 1 is on the B2 level.
-The dual island platforms for Line 5 and Line 8 are on the B3 level, of which the platforms for Line 8 are not open to public since Line 8 is not operational yet.
+The dual island platforms for Line 5 and Line 8 are on the B3 level, cross-platform interchange between Line 5 and Line 8 is provided.